ypei23/twitter_postgres/README.md

 1. Getting started:

     1. Fork this repo
-    1. Enable github action on your fork
+    1. Enable github actions on your fork
     1. Clone the fork onto the lambda server
     1. Modify the `README.md` file so that the test case image points to your forked repo

 1. Main tasks:

-    1. There are two postgres containers defined in the `docker-compose.yml` file ports: one containes a normalized database schema, and the other is denormalized.
+    1. There are two postgres containers defined in the `docker-compose.yml` file services: one containes a normalized database schema, and the other is denormalized.
        You will need to update the ports for each database so that they do not conflict with anyone else.